patrickcfwhite/project-3/README.md

 The functionality associated per endpoint is defined in our **userController.js**.
 In this file, we defined functions to how requests were made to the API and what responses would be given if they were accepted or not.

-Shown below are the endpoints accessible for ALL users and what functionality they allow
+<h4>Shown below are the endpoints accessible for ALL users and what functionality they allow</h4>

 ```js
 router.route('/register')